woo3937/IRcamera/Readme.md

 | Total                     |          | 340           |

 #### Pysical Directions
-1. Look at the comments at the top of `IRcamera.c` to determine where to wire SDA/SCK/Vdd/GND, and where those pins are on the IR sensor.
+1. Look at the comments at the top of `IRcamera.c` (in `temp.rpi/IRcamera` as of 2013-7-24) to determine where to wire SDA/SCK/Vdd/GND, and where those pins are on the IR sensor.
 2. Make a motor controller that allows the motor to rotate in two dimensions.
+I had our department's machine shop make ours.
    ![a shot of the motor setup][motors]